Grothendieck shenanigans: Permutons from pipe dreams via integrable probability

 Bounds on the number of higher-dimensional partitions

-Proceedings of the American Mathematical Society, to appear
+Proceedings of the American Mathematical Society, Vol. 152, 2024, 955-965.

 We establish some bounds on the number of higher-dimensional partitions by volume.
 In particular, we give bounds via vector partitions and MacMahon's numbers.